The gamadji nanggit Scholarship

 The Scholarship includes the costs of an endorsed external leadership, management or career development training opportunity, as selected by the RANZCP Foundation.

-This year, the scholarship will enable three early career RANZCP Fellows or trainees to participate in the AMA Victoria Emerging Leader Program.
-The program commences Saturday 14 October 2023 and comprises 11.5 hours of online learning over 4-6 weeks; and four sessions of one-on-one leadership coaching.
+This year, the scholarship will enable three early career RANZCP Fellows, trainees or PIF members to participate in the AMA Victoria Emerging Leader Program.

 Who is eligible?

-RANZCP members who identify as Aboriginal and/or Torres Strait Islander, and are either:
+RANZCP members or Psychiatry Interest Forum members who identify as Aboriginal and/or Torres Strait Islander, and are either:

-- a Fellow who is in their first five years post-Fellowship.
+- A current RANZCP Fellow who is in their first five years post-Fellowship.

-Applicants who currently work or train on a part-time basis, are on parental leave, a break in training, or undertaking another form of leave including carers/family leave are eligible and encouraged to apply.
+Applicants are encouraged to apply where they currently work or train on a part-time basis, are on parental leave, a break in training, or undertaking another form of leave including carers/family leave are eligible.

 How do I apply?